I am a lecturer. I have been teaching software development since 2007. During my teaching career, I have been teaching the following courses:

 I welcome and appreciate any feedback and suggestions for this website.
 My short term strategy is to create a full, concrete and easy process for high school students and absolute beginners to learn to develop software and document my experiences for reference.

-My long term strategy is to make a place for everyone who want to discuss about software engineering and share their software development and software engineering research experiences.
+My long term strategy is to make a place for a small group of people to discuss about software engineering, software engineering education and training, engineering research, and share their experiences.